psychopy/psychopy/docs/source/builder/components/emotiv_record.rst

 The emotiv_record component causes Psychopy to connect to the headset so that markers can be sent to the datastream.

-The emotiv_recording component should be added ONCE before any stimuli have been presented, ideally in its own separate  at the beginning of the experiment.
+The emotiv_record component should be added ONCE before any stimuli have been presented, ideally in its own separate  at the beginning of the experiment.

 We recommend that you use the EmotivApp and or EmotivPro software to